Zoltu/StubKafkaBroker/README.md

 # StubKafkaBroker
 A stub Kafka Broker that speaks the Kafka wire protocol.

-At the moment, the broker supports Metadata, Fetch, Produce, GroupCoordinator and OffsetFetch requests with reasonable defaults for each.
-This is enough to support simple production/consumption via the official 0.9 Kafka-Client but not enough to support the group management features of Kafka (so you have to specify the partition you want to produce to/consume from).
+### What Works (using stub defaults)
+The following requests: Metadata, Produce, Fetch, OffsetFetch, OffsetCommit, GroupCoordinator, JoinGroup, SyncGroup, Heartbeat, LeaveGroup.

+This is enough to support simple (poll topic + partition) production/consumption as well as basic single-consumer group management (subscribe topic and poll).

+### What Doesn't Work (using stub defaults)
+The following requests: ListOffsetRequest, LeaderAndIsrRequest, StopReplicaRequest, ControlledShutdownRequest, UpdateMetadataRequest, DescribeGroupsRequest, ListGroupsRequest.
+These are all administrative methods and generally aren't necessary for your average producer/consumer.

+Multi-consumer group management.
+The default behavior is to have the broker ack (or similar) everything.
+It doesn't actually track group state at the moment so if two consumers connect they won't actually be in a consumer group together.

 ## Usage
 ### Gradle